Municipal Asphalt Plant: Use as asphalt plant

 In mid-1939, Isaacs announced plans to build a three-level asphalt and sanitation plant on the East River near 90th Street.
 That November, Isaacs announced plans to add an enclosed sanitation facility for DSNY on the neighboring pier.
 The same month, Isaacs submitted a plan to the Public Works Administration (PWA), requesting funding for the DSNY facility, a tunnel connecting with the East River asphalt plant, and numerous other improvements along the East River Drive.
 The tunnel was completed by mid-1940; at the time, the Manhattan borough president's office had also installed pipes for asphalt concrete, as well as conveyor belts for sand and stone.
 That July, the borough president's office announced plans for a new asphalt plant, designed by Kahn.
 The plan tentatively called for a concrete structure made of several large arches, similar to a bridge arch.
 Isaacs predicted that the new plant would further reduce pollution.
 The architect Hugh Ferriss created a rendering of the proposed plant.

-The building was initially estimated to cost $700,000.
+The building was initially projected to cost $700,000.
 The New York City government approved a construction contract for the new plant on March 13, 1941.
-The original bids for the plant were higher than expected, so the government revised the plans to reduce the construction costs.
+The initial bids to build it were higher than expected, so the government revised the plans to reduce costs.
 A revised contract was approved on March 27, 1941, at which point the plant was to cost $900,000.
 New York City mayor Fiorello La Guardia dedicated a plaque at the new asphalt plant in October 1941.
 The New York City Planning Commission approved the installation of dust-elimination equipment in May 1944, just before the plant opened, at a cost of $97,000.
 The existing equipment already removed 85 percent of dust, but the remaining dust often drifted over the East River and into the nearby Gracie Mansion, the New York City mayor's residence.
 The Municipal Asphalt Plant was dedicated on May 24, 1944.
 Despite initial concerns that local residents would object to the asphalt plant, an apartment building had been developed nearby after construction of the asphalt plant had commenced.

-The plant produced about 27,000 tons of asphalt in 1945, its first full year of operation, which had risen to 50,000 tons by 1948.
+The plant produced about 27,000 tons of asphalt in 1945, its first full year of operation, and it was making 50,000 tons by 1948.
 During this four-year period, the plant produced 150,000 tons of asphalt in total.
 The plant supplied all of the asphalt used to repave roads in Manhattan; between 1945 and 1948, over 80 percent of repaving projects in Manhattan used asphalt.
-A one-story asphalt plant at 90th Street opened in December 1953, and the conveyor belt under the FDR Drive was repaired in 1963.
+A one-story asphalt plant at 90th Street opened in December 1953, and the conveyor belt under FDR Drive was repaired in 1963.
 City highway commissioner Harry J. Donnelly awarded a $14,200 contract for the installation of new dust-removing equipment in 1966; the new equipment could remove 90 percent of the plant's dust emissions.
 At that point, Donnelly said the plant was "one of the air-polluting offenders of Manhattan's East Side".